Mathijs-Bakker/Extenject/README.md

 Convention based binding can come in handy in any of the following scenarios:

-- You want to define a naming convention that determines how classes are bound to the container (eg. using a prefix, suffix, or regex)
+- You want to define a naming convention that determines how classes are bound to the container (e.g. using a prefix, suffix, or regex)
 - You want to use custom attributes to determine how classes are bound to the container
 - You want to automatically bind all classes that implement a given interface within a given namespace or assembly